 Authors will submit papers in CMT.
-The MICCAI Conference review process will be double-blind, i.e. the Area Chairs and reviewers won't know the authors, and the authors won't know the reviewers or Area Chairs.
+The MICCAI Conference review process will be doubleblind, i.e. the Area Chairs and reviewers won't know the authors, and the authors won't know the reviewers or Area Chairs.
 To achieve this, papers will have to be properly anonymized before submission.
 A paper will be rejected for an anonymization issue.
 The anonymization rules are detailed in Annex D.

-Each paper will need to be submitted with at least one primary subject area and up to 3 secondary subject areas selected from the CMT system.
-The subject areas and the paper itself, will be used to generate suggested reviewers using an automated paper matching system embedded in the CMT system (see Stages 5, 6).
+Each paper will need to be submitted with at least three keywords selected from the CMT system.
+Authors will also need to identify to which stream the paper belongs, i.e. either MIC, CAI, or MICCAI.
+The keywords, stream, and the paper itself, will be used to generate suggested reviewers using an automated paper matching system embedded in the CMT system (see Stages 5, 6).